 For the tarka:

 – 1 clove garlic, thinly sliced

-1. Start by thoroughly rinsing the mung dal (or lentils, if using); put to one side to drain.
+1. Start by thoroughly rinsing the chana dal (or split peas, if using); put to one side to drain.
 Heat about 2 tbsp olive oil in a large saucepan and add the mustard seeds; fry for about a minute before adding the onion, garlic, ginger and chilli.
 Cook on a low heat for 10-15 minutes, until the onion is soft and translucent.

-3. When the dal is ready (the mung dal/lentils should have broken down completely), season to taste then make the tarka.
+3. When the dal is ready (the chana dal/split peas should have broken down completely), season to taste then make the tarka.
 Heat the groundnut oil in a small pan, and make sure it’s hot enough by dropping in a cumin seed – if it sizzles then add the shallots, garlic and the rest of the seeds.
 Fry on a medium-high heat for a couple of minutes until the ingredients are starting to brown, then remove from the heat and drizzle over the finished dal.
 Serve with chopped coriander, rice, lemon wedges and coconut yogurt.